Academic Status Hierarchies

 In the first, I demonstrate that cultural and stratifying mechanisms underlying faculty hiring contribute both to the consolidation of status hierarchies in academia.

-In another paper (under review), I show that the process of the social construction of rankings entails its own logics of stratification such that evaluations tend to be more unequal than faculty exchange relationships.
+In another paper published at Social Network Analysis and Mining, I show that formal evaluations of departments tend to be more unequal than status implicated in the exchange of faculty across departments.
+Specifically, evaluations ‘undervalue’ both elite and mid-ranked departments relative to their network structural positions.
 The implication is that the sheer creation of formal rankings exacerbates status hierarchies.

 In a third paper published in Social Networks, I investigate a citation network in an emerging research area.
 Using bipartite exponential random graph models, I show that uncertainty and centralized influence typical of an emerging area of research leads to the creation of a densely interconnecting core that acts to cohere the network.
 Moreover, eclecticism and innovativeness, also characteristic of a developing area, lead to a diffusely connected structure.
 The data, comprising 2200 authors and 76 papers have been manually coded from articles on the feminization of the labor force in Asia.